Overview

 Our Targets

-Having identified financial inclusion and financial health as a material matter, we carried out an in-depth analysis of our operations and portfolio to identify where we could make the most meaningful impact.
+Having identified economic inclusion and health as an area of priority, we carried out an in-depth analysis of our operations and portfolio to identify where we could make the most meaningful impact.
 Based on these insights, we have established strategic goals aimed at enhancing access and support particularly for vulnerable groups.
-Our progress towards these goals will be tracked and reported annually, overseen by our sustainability teams at both management and Board levels.
+Our progress towards these goals will be tracked and reported annually, overseen by our sustainability teams, as well as management and Board.

 To address these challenges, CIMB has launched a targeted initiative in Malaysia, where we aim to provide customers in the vulnerable segments with greater access to wealth-building and insurance products, to empower them with solutions that build their credit history, improve their financial management skills and reduce reliance on high-cost financing sources.
 Through financial literacy and digital literacy training initiatives, we aim to help customers better understand financial products and risks of banking in a digital world, empowering them to make better informed decisions.

+We placed wheelchairs in 160 branches across Malaysia to make it easier for customers to access services at our branches.
 We have also improved the account opening and debit card application process for customers who are print-disabled, blind, or visually impaired.
-We revamped our processes, as well as terms and conditions, so that visually impaired customers can complete the application using their own mobile device without requiring a witness.
+Our processes and terms and conditions have been revamped to allow visually impaired customers to complete their applications using their own mobile devices, without requiring a witness.
 Additionally, we have started absorbing the RM10 stamp duty charges for these customers.

-At CIMB, we aim to enhance financial inclusion by providing underserved communities access to wealth-building opportunities.
+At CIMB, we aim to enhance economic inclusion by providing underserved communities access to wealth-building opportunities.
 Our Amanah Saham Bumiputera (ASB) financing in Malaysia underscores this commitment.
 ASB is a unit-trust fund managed by Permodalan Nasional Berhad, with the objective to generate long-term, consistent and competitive returns whilst ensuring the preservation of capital at minimal risk tolerance level.
-This product specifically targets the needs of the underserved B40 community, representing the bottom 40% of income earners in Malaysia, whose median mandated retirement savings of RM1,063 is severely lacking for an adequate retirement, of which an estimated RM240,000 is required.
-This ASB financing initiative provides financing designed to help these underserved groups invest in ASB trust funds without collateral at a low interest with a maximum cap.
-This helps the community generate more investment savings via the power of compounding and disciplined savings, thus fostering wealth building and promoting financial inclusion.
+This product specifically targets the needs of the underserved B40 community, representing the bottom 40% of income earners in Malaysia.

-As of 2023, Giro Kartini has around 455 active account holders, with close to RM26 million of account balances.
+As of 2024, Giro Kartini has around 627 active account holders, with close to RM142 million in account balances.

 Our efforts to expand banking access have been widely recognised, culminating in our ranking as the #1 Bank in the Philippines in Forbes’ World’s Best Banks 2023 List.
 This recognition highlights our success in providing essential financial services to previously unbanked and underbanked populations, fitting the criteria for increasing access to financial services for underserved groups.
 This initiative includes checking accounts and loans designed to meet the needs of underserved clients, with zero account fees charged, no minimum balance or initial deposit requirements.